Generic Name: lanthanum carbonate (LAN than um CAR bo nayt)

-You should not use Fosrenol if you are allergic to lanthanum carbonate, or if you have a bowel obstruction or severe constipation.
+You should not use Fosrenol if you have a bowel obstruction or severe constipation.

 Before you take Fosrenol, tell your doctor if you have a stomach ulcer, ulcerative colitis, Crohn's disease, diabetes, any type of bowel obstruction, or a history of colon cancer or intestinal surgery.

 The chewable tablet should be chewed completely before you swallow it.

 Take this medicine with food or immediately after eating.

 Tell your doctor about all other medicines you use, especially antibiotics, seizure medication, heart or blood pressure medication, or a blood thinner.

 If you also take thyroid replacement medication, take it at least 2 hours before or after taking Fosrenol.
 Do not take thyroid medication and lanthanum carbonate at the same time.